kirovd/kirovd/README.md

 - 💞️ Collaboration Interests: Eager to collaborate on diverse projects in AI and ML.
 Open to both academic research and industry projects, especially those that push the boundaries of what's possible with AI.

-- 🛠️ Technical Proficiency: Proficient in Python, TensorFlow, PyTorch, Hadoop, R, PHP, Laravel, JavaScript, jQuery, HTML/CSS/Bootstrap, Angular, TypeScript, React and MySQL/SQL.
+- 🛠️ Technical Proficiency: Proficient in Python, TensorFlow, PyTorch, Hadoop, R, PHP, Laravel, JavaScript, jQuery, HTML/CSS/Bootstrap, C#, Angular, TypeScript, React and MySQL/SQL.
 Experienced in using cloud platforms like Google, AWS and Azure for deploying ML models.

 - 🎓 Educational Background: Holding a Masters degree in Data Science with a specialization in Machine Learning and AI.
 Continuously pursuing online courses and certifications to stay updated with the latest trends in AI.